Note the pipe operator in this

 applies, with the obvious changes to multi-dimensional outputs for

-W_t
+W_t and W_tm.

 Repeating the earlier examples on a multi-dimensional path: